Statement (GameMaker State Machines)

 Make a statement with your states!

-Statement: A state machine framework with an in-game visual debugger
+Statement: A state machine framework for GameMaker

 Get the Ignition Kit bundle, featuring Pulse, Catalyst AND Statement for a discount!